• Skip to primary navigation

 A little over a century ago, Dayton, Ohio was the U.S. city with the most patents per capita.
 Known as “the City of a Thousand Factories,” Dayton churned out a staggering variety of products but also was a center for innovation.

-And the cash register was a critical invention that would allow Dayton to forever change American industry.
+And the cash register was a critical invention that would reshape retail and accounting, as well as allow Dayton to forever change American industry.

 james ritty cash register